Bravely

 Bravely is the only on-demand coaching solution built to provide transformative company-wide coaching for every employee at all levels so they can thrive throughout the career moments that matter.

-Bravely’s website had one main function: book on-demand coaching sessions.
-But with a growing user base and new product vision it needed to expand its offerings.
+Bravely’s website had one main function: book on-demand coaching sessions, but with a saturated niche a new product vision was needed for it to stay relevant.

 The problem: